 electrical self-sufficiency to supply our sites.

-These positive outcomes are not an end in themselves, because at Teréga we are all committed to a process of continuous improvement.
 To take things to the next level, environmental actions are already planned for 2024/2025 on issues such as reducing methane emissions and fugitive emissions, NGV, self-sufficiency, and alternative solutions to plant treatment products for maintaining our industrial sites.

 Our environmental performance is improving every year, but little by little we shall reach a point where the carbon emissions connected with our activities cannot be cut down any further.
 With BE POSITIF, our commitment is to offset them by, for example: